HITS-AIN/Spherinator/docs/contributing.md

 ## Python dependencies

-The project uses [Poetry](https://python-poetry.org/) for dependency management.
+The project uses [uv](https://docs.astral.sh/uv/) for dependency management.
 The dependencies are listed in the `pyproject.toml` file.
-To add new dependencies, use Poetry's `poetry add` command.
+To add new dependencies, use the command `uv add`.
 It is recommended to keep the number of dependencies to a minimum.

 ## Documentation